What to Expect

 Every worship service, we try and make sure that you can hear both God’s Law and his Gospel, that is, his will for our lives and his love for us in Jesus.
-Our Sunday morning service at 8:00 am is a traditional, organ-led worship service, following the Lutheran liturgy.
-Our 10:30 am service is a contemporary, guitar-led worship service.
-The order of worship for both the traditional and the contemporary service is posted on the screen at the front of the church.
-In both our traditional and contemporary worship services, we want God’s Word to be heard, telling of his works done for us and for our salvation.
+Our Sunday morning services at 8:00 am and 10:30 am are traditional, organ-led worship services (occasionally incorporating guitar or piano leadership), following the Lutheran liturgy.
+The order of worship, liturgy, and song lyrics are posted on the screen at the front of the church.
+In our worship, we want God’s Word to be heard, telling of his works done for us and for our salvation.
 Singing and telling of what God has done is to his greatest praise and glory.
-Either service you attend, at Trinity Lutheran, you’ll hear God’s Word and his will for your life, but especially, you’ll hear of his amazing love for you in Jesus.
+Whichever service you attend, at Trinity Lutheran, you’ll hear God’s Word and his will for your life, but especially, you’ll hear of his amazing love for you in Jesus.

 What time does worship start?

 Our traditional services begin at 8:00 am and 10:30 am on Sundays.
 Occasionally service time will change, such as Christmas and Easter.
 Additional services are also held during the seasons of Advent and Lent. – typically Wednesday morning at 10:00 am, and Wednesday evening at 6:00 pm, preceded by a family meal.

 God doesn’t care about your external appearance.
 Whether you like “Sunday best” or casual, you’re welcome.